ManjunathPrasad/manjunathprasad/about.markdown

 My research interests are Machine Learning, Computer Vision and Vision-Language Models.

 ### Skills
 My skills are mostly varied across the domains of Machine Learning, Computer Vision and Cloud Application Development and Software Development.
 I have a Full Stack Web development skills.
-I am currently leanring RUST programming language as RUST is all over in the air for its performance.
+I am currently learning RUST programming language as RUST is all over in the air for its performance.

 | Skills | Programming Language / Tools / Library |
 |:------:|:-------------------------------:|